molpopgen/fwdpy11/README.rst

 * Picklable population objects
 * Parallel computation via multiprocessing_ or concurrent.futures_.
-* Custom temporal samplers to analyzy populations _during_ a simulation may be written in pure Python.
+* Custom temporal samplers to analyze populations *during* a simulation may be written in pure Python.

 Dependencies
 -----------------------